-A weekend escape to South West Sydney offers the chance to learn about sustainable lifestyles, to meet the growers, and to reconnect with where food comes from.
-Our unique and personalised small group ‘Fork’n Foodies‘ tour takes you on an adventure from farm to fork, visiting farmers, butcheries, a fresh produce market, and orchards.
+A weekend visit to South West Sydney gives you the chance to learn about sustainable lifestyles, to meet the growers, and to connect with where your food comes from.
+Our personalised small group ‘Fork’n Foodies‘ tour takes you on an adventure from farm to fork, visiting farmers, butcheries, a fresh produce market, and orchards.
 On the fully escorted tour you get to sample local produce, enjoy a farm tour, as well as a cooking demo by ‘the farmer’s wife’ at one of our stops.
 More information can be seen here, but if you prefer to navigate your own way we’ve made a few suggestions below.